-Example: a foreigner, working more then 128 hours per month, reuniting an unemployed wife and a minor child must provide the means for himself (weight 1.56), for his wife (weight 0.57) and for one child (weight 0.76).
+Example: a foreigner, reuniting an unemployed wife and a minor child must provide the means for his unemployed wife (weight 0.57) and for one child (weight 0.59).
 The amount of basic minimum income (weight 1) is subject to change and currently amounts to: HERE.

 You may extend your family members’ permit for the same length of time as the validity of your permit (for example: if you have been living in Slovenia for three years and your family members for two years on the basis of family reunification and your permit has been extended for another six months, the permit of your family members will also be extended by six months if the conditions are met).